comfortdelgro/compass-design/apps/docs/data/foundation/colors/colors.md

 ---
-backgroundColor: #EACEEA
-textColor: #684868
-imgSrc: /static/images/colors-background.png
+title: Colors
+components: Colors
 ---

 # Colors

-<p class="description hidden">Color distinguishes a brand.
+<p class="description">Color distinguishes a brand.
 It is used to convey personality, attracts the eye and indicate change.</p>

-{{"component": "components/ComponentLinkHeader.tsx"}}

 ```jsx
 import {theme} from '@comfortdelgro/react-compass'